vikasbadoni031/golang/kubectl-deploystat/Readme.md

 ## Inputs
-Deployment name to search for.
-Namespace to search in.
+- Deployment name to search for.
+- Namespace to search in as a flag.

-## How to run locally
+## How to use
 1. Start minikube.
     ```
     minikube start